 Romania is best known for Transylvania's most famous export - the legend of Dracula.

 Timisoara is a studenty town full of cute town squares, pricey cafes and countless pigeons.
-Like seriously, some parks and streets were full of pigeon droppings everywhere - a sea of droppings.
-It's the also the only place in the world where they will pour hot tea on pot noodles.
+Seriously, some parks and streets were full of pigeon droppings everywhere - a sea of droppings.
+It's the also the only place in the world I see people pour hot tea on instant pot noodles.

 Orsova is a sleep little town near the border with Serbia.
 It's the base to take boat trips along the Danube Delta, one of the most beautiful places in the Europe.